Railways Resolves 9,000 Complaints In Last Ten Days - UrduPoint

 Railways Resolves 9,000 Complaints In Last Ten Days

-On the directives of Minister for Railways, Azam Khan Swati, Pakistan Railways has set up a call center which was established to facilitate the passengers round the clock on daily basis.
+On the directives of Minister for Railways, Azam Khan Swati, Pakistan Railways has set up a call center which was established to facilitate the passengers round the clock on daily basis, an official told APP.

 Chief Executive Officer Pakistan Railways Nisar Ahmed Memon had visited the call center which was established in Information Directorate and expressed satisfaction over the call record maintained of the passengers.